imagej/imagej.github.io/_pages/cookbook/image-intensity-processing.md

 The first row of the results table contains values for the x, y, width and height of the ROI.

 From the second row downward, the first column is the time (slice number), the second column is the Ch1 mean intensity, and the third channel is the Ch2 mean intensity and the ratio value.
 The stack must have its frame interval calibrated in order for the "Time" value to be in seconds.
 Otherwise, it is "Slices".
-The frame interval can be set for the stack via the menu command ''{% include bc path='Image | Properties'%}.
+The frame interval can be set for the stack via the menu command {% include bc path='Image | Properties' %}.

 This table can be copied to the clipboard and pasted elsewhere with the "{% include bc path='Edit | Copy All'%}" menu command.